Piranha solution: Applications

 Piranha solution is used frequently in the microelectronics industry, e.g. to clean photoresist or organic material residue from silicon wafers.
-It's also widely employed in wet etching of wafers in the semiconductor fabrication process.
+It is also widely employed in wet etching of wafers in the semiconductor fabrication process.

 In the laboratory, this solution is sometimes used to clean glassware, though it is discouraged in many institutions and it should not be used routinely due to its dangers.
 Unlike chromic acid solutions, piranha does not contaminate glassware with Cr(3+) ions.

 Piranha solution is particularly useful when cleaning sintered (or "fritted") glass filters.
 A good porosity and sufficient permeability of the sintered glass filter is critical for its proper function, so it should never be cleaned with strong bases (NaOH, Na3PO4, Na2CO3, ...) which dissolve the silica of the glass sinter and clog the filter.
 Sintered glass also tends to trap small solid particles deep inside its porous structure, making it difficult to remove them.
 Where less aggressive cleaning methods fail, piranha solution can be used to return the sinter to a pristine white, free-flowing form without excessive damage to the pore dimensions.
-This is usually achieved by allowing the solution to percolate backward through the sintered glass.
-Although cleaning sintered glass with piranha solution will leave it as clean as possible without damaging the glass it is not recommend due to the risk of explosion.
+This is usually achieved by allowing the solution to percolate backwards through the sintered glass.
+Although cleaning sintered glass with piranha solution will leave it as clean as possible without damaging the glass, it is not recommended due to the risk of explosion from reacting with traces of organic compounds, such as acetone.

 Piranha solution is also used to make glass more hydrophilic by hydroxylating its surface, thus increasing the number of silanol groups present on its surface.